sito8943/proctique-arquitecture/README.md

 Roles:

-1. Normal User

-*Can see published projects and post reviews on projects*
+1. Normal User (Can see published projects and post reviews on projects)

-2. Author

-*Can manage their own projects (CRUD)*
+2. Author (Can manage their own projects (CRUD))

-3. Admin
+3. Admin (Can manage all)

-*Can manage all*

-Users (All of them) go to the Login View and there can Sign In or Sign Up to be able to:
+Users (All of them) need to go to the Login View to be able to Sign In or Sign Up, after it:

 - Post Reviews
 - Manage Projects